Redesigning Enable Medicine’s Data Upload Journey

 Desktop

-The updated launch screen to access the data upload flow – needed a bit of visual TLC from the original.
+The updated launch screen needed to facilitate new actions + get a little visual TLC from the original.

-The new collapsable file uploader that works in the background while you fill out the rest of the inputs.
+The new collapsible file uploader is able to work in the background while the rest of the process is completed.

 Hover here to see old UIs (slides 1, 2, 3, 4)